waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful" - Herman Cain

 “Not everything that is faced can be changed, but nothing can be changed until it is faced.” - James Baldwin

+"Man prefers to believe what he prefers to be true." - Sir Francis Bacon